wp-cli/handbook/commands/db/export.md

 [\--exclude_tables=&lt;tables&gt;]
 : The comma separated list of specific tables that should be skipped from exporting.
 Excluding this parameter will export all tables in the database.

+[\--include-tablespaces]
+: Skips adding the default --no-tablespaces option to mysqldump.

 [\--porcelain]
 : Output filename for the exported database.

+[\--defaults]
+: Loads the environment's MySQL option files.
+Default behavior is to skip loading them to avoid failures due to misconfiguration.

 ### EXAMPLES